The Kerrville Folk Festival Foundation

 We sponsor and co-sponsor musical and educational events which focus on singer-songwriter development.

-We continue and expand the University Songwriters Competitions to grow our base within colleges and universities.
+We continue and expand the Collegiate Songwriters Competition to grow our base within colleges and universities.

 We create and support singer/songwriter showcase events and concert series in the local and regional community such as Music at the Mansion.